 Texan versed in agriculture to lead high-stakes Russia probe

-The longtime Texas Republican tapped to lead the House probe into Russian interference in the 2016 presidential election is more familiar quietly working on agriculture issues.
-But Rep. Mike Conaway has created headlines.
+Conaway has been tapped to lead the House probe into Russian interference in the 2016 presidential election.
+WASHINGTON - The longtime Texas Republican tapped to lead the House probe into Russian interference in the 2016 presidential election is more familiar quietly working on agriculture issues.

 Add your comments below